gjeodnd12165/minesweeper-with-google-maps/README.md

 It's only for me to view how the response looks as of now.
 ## Todo
 - [ ] make actual minesweeper game with the data
-    - baisc game logic completed
+    - basic game logic completed
         - click to locate -> the address is sent to box
     - visual improvements
         - traditional minesweeper theme